fsujoseph/Sudoku/README.md

 Here is how to set it up:

-To run script, download folder and run the GUI script.
+To run script, download the folder and run the GUI script.

 Press space to auto-solve and visualize the backtracking algorithm.
 I reccommend only doing this on the Easy difficulty as it is very time consuming on harder boards.